-usage: ksconf xml-format [-h] [--indent INDENT] [--quiet] FILE [FILE ...]
-Normalize and apply consistent XML indentation and CDATA usage for XML dashboards and navigation files.
-Technically this could be used on any XML file, but certain element names specific to Splunk's simple XML dashboards are handled specially, and therefore could result in unusable results.
-The expected indentation level is guessed based on the first element indentation, but can be explicitly set if not detectable.
+usage: ksconf xml-format [-h] [indent INDENT] [quiet] FILE [FILE] Normalize and apply consistent XML indentation and CDATA usage for XML dashboards and navigation files.
+Technically this could be used on any ${\scriptstyle \hookrightarrow} XML$ file, but certain element names specific to Splunk's simple XML dashboards →are handled specially, and therefore could result in unusable results.
+The expected indentation level is guessed based on the first element → indentation, tly set if not detectable. positional argumen ts: FILE One or more XML files to check.
+If '-' is given, then a list of files is read from standard input options: -h,help show this help message and exit indent INDENT ⇔cannot Number of spaces.
+This is only used if indentation be guessed from the existing file. quiet, -q Reduce the volume of output.

-'''

-positional arguments:

-FILE One or more XML files to check.
-If '-' is given, then a

-list of files is read from standard input

-optional arguments:

--h, --help show this help message and exit

---indent INDENT Number of spaces.
-This is only used if indentation cannot

-be guessed from the existing file.

---quiet, -q Reduce the volume of output.

-'''

-3.12 Changelog
+3.13 Changelog